Supramolecular chemistry: Template-directed synthesis

 Molecular recognition and self-assembly may be used with reactive species in order to pre-organize a system for a chemical reaction (to form one or more covalent bonds).
 It may be considered a special case of supramolecular catalysis.
 Non-covalent bonds between the reactants and a "template" hold the reactive sites of the reactants close together, facilitating the desired chemistry.
 This technique is particularly useful for situations where the desired reaction conformation is thermodynamically or kinetically unlikely, such as in the preparation of large macrocycles.
 This pre-organization also serves purposes such as minimizing side reactions, lowering the activation energy of the reaction, and producing desired stereochemistry.
 After the reaction has taken place, the template may remain in place, be forcibly removed, or may be "automatically" decomplexed on account of the different recognition properties of the reaction product.
 The template may be as simple as a single metal ion or may be extremely complex.

 Mechanically interlocked molecular architectures

 Mechanically interlocked molecular architectures consist of molecules that are linked only as a consequence of their topology.
-Some non-covalent interactions may exist between the different components (often those that were utilized in the construction of the system), but covalent bonds do not.
+Some non-covalent interactions may exist between the different components (often those that were used in the construction of the system), but covalent bonds do not.
 Supramolecular chemistry, and template-directed synthesis in particular, is key to the efficient synthesis of the compounds.
-Examples of mechanically interlocked molecular architectures include catenanes, rotaxanes, molecular knots, molecular Borromean rings and ravels.
+Examples of mechanically interlocked molecular architectures include catenanes, rotaxanes, molecular knots, molecular Borromean rings, 2D [c2]daisy chain polymer and ravels.